Questions and answers on the planning and subdivision fees

 Under previous regulations the fees were not set in monetary units which required the fees to be increased by an amendment to the regulations.

-The planning and subdivision fee regulations have now been set in monetary fee units in accordance with the Monetary Units Act 2004.
+The planning and subdivision fee regulations have now been set in fee units in accordance with the Monetary Units Act 2004.
 This means the fees will be indexed annually at the value set by the Treasurer for a particular financial year.

 2. How do the monetary fee units apply?